riganti/dotvvm/README.md

 Compilation Status Page is a site that allows you to easily check what views, controls and masterpages are broken due to compilation errors.

 ## How it works
 DotVVM views are compiled on demand when the page requests a dothtml file.
 This package adds you one diagnostics page to you dotvvm application.
-When you access this status page all dothtml files registered in DotvvmStartup.cs are requested and compiled.
+When you access this status page by default on route **_diagnostics/status** all dothtml files registered in DotvvmStartup.cs are requested and compiled.

 [sample]: https://raw.githubusercontent.com/riganti/dotvvm-samples-compilation-status-page/42184142d7905be3d2e23661dbb1905c3ed4ba80/docs/sample.PNG ""